 Dermal Fillers vs other treatments

-When most people think of facial aesthetics, Dermal Fillers are one of the first treatment that comes to mind – and with good reason!
-Fillers have truly transformed how we treat volume loss, facial contours, and deep wrinkles.
-They deliver near-instant results, require minimal downtime, and remain one of the most effective ways to enhance your facial features in a natural and balanced way.
+When most people think of facial aesthetics, Dermal Fillers are often one of the first treatments that comes to mind – and with good reason!
+Fillers have truly transformed how we clinicians treat volume loss, facial contours, and deep wrinkles.
+They deliver near-instant results, require minimal downtime, and remain one of the most effective ways to enhance your facial features in a natural-looking and balanced way [1].

-That said, as the world of aesthetic medicine continues to evolve, the conversation is expanding beyond just how we look to how our skin functions.
-At the Anti Wrinkle Clinic, we believe that long-term skin health and appearance go hand in hand – and while Dermal Fillers are brilliant for creating structural support and definition, other treatments may be better suited to improving skin quality from within.
+That said, as aesthetic medicine continues to evolve, the conversation is shifting beyond just appearance to also consider long-term skin health.
+While Dermal Fillers are brilliant for creating structural support and definition, other treatments may be better suited to improving overall skin quality.

 So how do Dermal Fillers compare to the newer generation of injectables like Profhilo, Sculptra, Polynucleotides, or Sunekos?
-And how do you know what’s right for your goals?
+And how do you know which ones align best for your goals?

-Let’s break it down to help you understand which treatment could work best for you.
+Allow me to break it down and help you understand which treatment could work best for you.

 What are Dermal Fillers?

-Dermal Fillers are gel-like substances – most commonly made of hyaluronic acid – that are injected beneath the skin to restore volume, sculpt features, and soften wrinkles.
+Dermal Fillers are gel-like substances – most commonly made of hyaluronic acid (HA) – injected beneath the skin to restore volume, sculpt features, and soften wrinkles [1].
 They’re especially effective in areas that show early signs of ageing or volume depletion, including:

 Here’s how Dermal Fillers compare to other popular injectable treatments.